 DIY A/C Maintenance-Air Conditioning Service You Can Do

-With the unit turned off, spray off the condensing coil with water.
-Remember the A/C is designed to run in the rain so dont worry about getting motors wet.
+Clean the Condenser Coil (Click To Youtube link): Turn off the unit and spray off the condenser coil with water.
+The A/C is designed to operate in the rain, so there is no need to worry about getting the motors wet.

-Turn on the air conditioner and go to the outside unit.
-You should hear the compressor motor and see the condenser fan motor spinning.
-Some thermostats will have a built-in time delay usually 5 minutes max.
+Check the Unit's Operation: Once you've turned on the air conditioner, go to the outside unit and check for the compressor motor and the condenser fan motor spinning.
+Some thermostats have a built-in time delay of up to 5 minutes.

-After the air conditioner has been running for about five minutes the thicker of the two refrigerant lines leaving the condensing unit should start to get cold (feel the metal copper pipe not the insulated part).
-If not cold after 5 minutes it may be low on refrigerant, if freezing you may have an air flow restriction (call for service)
+Monitor the Refrigerant Lines: After the unit has been running for approximately 5 minutes, feel the thicker of the two refrigerant lines leaving the condensing unit to see if it is cold (feel the metal copper pipe, not the insulated part).
+If it's not cold after 5 minutes, it may be low on refrigerant, and if it's freezing, there may be an air flow restriction.

 If you're being told you need a new system by another company check out our page on getting a second opinion and red flags to watch out for.

 If this information was helpful I always appreciate any feedback on Google, Facebook, and Yelp